Free Nitrate Water Testing Event for Stearns County Private Well Owners

 Certified Water Testing Discount Opportunity

-Certified water testing will be available through Traut Companies for a small fee to test for bacteria, nitrate, and arsenic.
-This option is only available for those who get their primary drinking water from a private well and bring in a water sample to the nitrate testing event.
+Discount Details: A $20 dollar coupon will be available for further certified water analysis through Traut Companies for those that bring a water sample to be tested at this event.
+Samples would have to be tested for bacteria, nitrate, and arsenic to be eligible to use the coupon.
+The water sample would also need to be submitted to Traut Companies by September 1, 2022.
+It ends up being a $90.00 value for $70.00.
+Again, this option is only available for those who get their primary drinking water from a private well and bring in a water sample to the nitrate testing event.
 Traut Companies will be on site to provide water sample bottles and instructions on how to collect a water sample for further testing.

 Deadline: Submit water samples to Traut Wells by Thursday, September 1st.
 Their new location is 32640 County Road 133 in Saint Joseph.

 For more information, contact Wayne Cymbaluk (Stearns County SWCD) @ 320-345-6492

 Can't make the event, but still interested in getting your water sampled?

-There will be a cooler located outside the main door of the Township Hall the morning of the Event.
+There will be a cooler located outside the main door of the Greenwald Pub (310 1st Ave N, Greenwald, MN) the morning of the Event.
 Complete the short survey, label both the water sample and survey with the same unique identification number and then place sample in the cooler.

 More Information on Nitrates